apache/amoro/docs/admin-guides/managing-optimizers.md

 on yarn clusters or kubernetes clusters to support large-scale data scenarios.
 To use flink container, you need to add a new container configuration. with container-impl as `org.apache.amoro.server.manager.FlinkOptimizerContainer`

-FlinkOptimizerContainer support the following properties:
+Flink container support the following properties:

 | Property Name             | Required | Default Value    | Description                                                                                                                                                                                                                                                                           |
 |---------------------------|----------|------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|